moliver28/research-handbook/content/handbook/security/product-security/application-security/milestone-planning.md

 - Apply the `Unplanned` label
 - If the unplanned work is large enough to displace other planned issues, inform the applicable stakeholders so they are aware that their issue is being delayed

+### Missed milestones

+Work planned for a milestone may not be fully finished due to time constraints or planned work being too ambitious.
+When this happens, use the `AppSecWorkflow::MissedMilestone`.